Sustainability at Portsmouth

 Sustainability is included in our staff induction to support staff in taking meaningful environmental and climate action in the workplace.

-We offer advice to students on sustainable travel to campus and how to live sustainably at university.
+For students we also share guidance on how to live sustainably at university — like eating green and recycling in the city, including our specialist recycling points on campus.
 Our Students’ Union provides opportunities for students to help the environment via groups such as the Eco Society.

 Sustainability focussed degrees

 Many of our degree programmes directly provide students with knowledge and experience relevant to sustainability, such as BEng (Hons) and MEng Renewable Energy Engineering, MA Sustainable Cities, and courses in the School of the Environment, Geography and Geosciences.
 We're continually reviewing our curriculum to identify opportunities for our students to enhance their knowledge on sustainability.

 All aspects of society need to adapt to protect our planet.
 This is why we’re embedding environmental sustainability and leadership in other disciplines too.
 Many of our Business students can study the module 'Responsible and Sustainable Business', our Engineering students study the module 'Sustainable Development and Environmental Management', our English and Creative Writing students can study the module 'Ecocrisis in the Literary Imagination’, and our Fashion and Textiles students can take part in the PO1 Sustainable Fashion and Textiles project.

 - We've reduced our carbon emissions by 50% since 2009

 - We've increased our recycling rate from 40% to 70% since 2011